Insurance Coverage Drying Up As California Wildfire Recovery Drags On

 "When you have a limited number of contractors and workers up there for construction even before the fires, they've got a real uphill climb," Woods says.

-"The rebuild of that area will have to be the most creative building project in California history," because of the monumental challenges to reconstructing a town that was almost wiped off the map, he says.
+"The rebuild of that area will have to be the most creative building project in California history" because of the monumental challenges to reconstructing a town that was almost wiped off the map, he says.

 Mark Sektnan, a vice president at the American Property Casualty Insurance Association, said families rebuilding after last year's Camp Fire or other deadly wildfires should plan to carefully manage their insurance benefits over a long period of time so they don't come up short during their recovery.

-"Within a building process which is by its very nature uncertain, one should always be judicious and try to anticipate unforeseen delays," said Sektnan.
+"Within a building process, which is by its very nature uncertain, one should always be judicious and try to anticipate unforeseen delays," said Sektnan.

-California lawmakers recently passed legislation to help fire victims collect benefits for longer, but that only applies to disasters beginning this year.
+California lawmakers recently passed legislation to help fire victims collect benefits for longer, but that applies only to disasters beginning this year.
 Sektnan said homeowners can try to negotiate with their insurer to extend the timeline of coverage if they're running up against a deadline.

 More conversations are underway to figure out how to pay for fire recovery in the future, says Amy Bach, executive director of the consumer advocacy group United Policyholders, but there are no solutions yet.